ATTORNEY CORY ROTH IS A

 If you have questions about what constitutes armed or aggravated robbery, contact our law office to schedule a consultation.
 Our legal counsel can answer your questions and determine a defense strategy to help you obtain favorable results if we agree to take your case.

-What Are the Criminal Penalties For Aggravated Robbery Charges?
+What Are the Criminal Penalties for Aggravated Robbery Charges?

 The criminal penalties for an aggravated robbery case are more severe than those for simple robbery.
 As outlined in the Texas penal code, robbery is generally considered a second-degree felony with penalties ranging from up to 20 years in prison and substantial fines.